 How Much Will It Cost to Remove Solar Panels?

-If you own the solar panels on your property outright and want to remove them, you can expect to pay anything from £500 to £1,500 to remove them.
+The cost to remove solar panels can vary depending on several factors, including the size and type of the solar panel system, the complexity of the installation, the accessibility of the panels and the location of the property.
+You can expect to pay anything from £500 to £1,500 to remove them.
 This amount doesn't include any costs you'll have to pay to replace parts of the roof if required.

 Should I Buy a House with Solar Panels?